Mount Toubkal Climbing Tours

 The Atlas range extends 1500km across the northwest corner of Africa, through Morocco, Algeria and Tunisia.
-The highest point in the range is Jebel Toubkal in Morocco, one of the most famous climbs in the Atlas Mountains.
-There are also a number of other peaks over 4000m high.
+The highest point in the range is Jebel Toubkal in Morocco (4167m), a famous climb in the Atlas Mountains that is challenging but a feasible goal for any active traveller.
 The character of the peak is very different in summer and winter with lots of snow and ice in the winter allowing winter climbing and mountaineering at moderately high altitude.
-We offer trips in both seasons to this mountain and a combination of treks in the area with the summit.

-Located around 40km outside of Marrakech, Mount Toubkal is a relatively accessible mountain.
-Both winter and summer climbs begin in Marrakech where you explore this ancient red city.
-Marrakech contains many exotic souks, palaces and gardens among the normal hustle and bustle of a larger North African city.
+Located around 40km outside of Marrakech, Mount Toubkal is easily accessible with a number of routes from all over the world directly in to Marrakesh Menara airport.
+Both our Toubkal winter climb, Toubkal summer climb and the longer Atlas trek & Toubkal summit begin in Marrakech where you explore this ancient red city which contains many exotic souks, palaces and gardens among the normal hustle and bustle of a larger North African city.

-The adventure continues in Imlil, a quiet Berber village nestled in the Atlas Mountains.
-Both winter and summer climbs begin in the charming village of Imlil.
-From here, most visitors and mountain enthusiasts begin their ascent of Mount Toubkal.
+The adventure continues in Imlil, a quiet and charming Berber village nestled in the Atlas Mountains.
+From here, most visitors and mountain enthusiasts begin their ascent of Mount Toubkal and you can read a bit more on our blog on facts about Mount Toubkal.

 Climbing Mount Toubkal in the Summer